Symmetry-guided quantum state preparation: Branched-Subspaces Adiabatic Preparation (B-SAP): Introduction

 \section{Introduction}

 Preparing ground, excited, and thermal states of quantum many-body Hamiltonians is generally considered a central task in quantum computation, with profound implications for quantum simulation~\cite{aolita2015reliable,eisert2020quantum,Tacchino2020AQT} and data science~\cite{farhi2000quantum, hogg2003adiabatic}.
-Perspective applications range from the simulation of quantum field theories~\cite{preskill2018simulating, funcke2023review, martinez2016, klco2018quantum} to equilibration and thermalization~\cite{eisert2015quantum,bertoni2024typical}, and from quantum materials~\cite{daley2022practical} to quantum chemistry~\cite{bauer2020quantum}.
-Having access to a fault-tolerant quantum computer would in principle allow for such quantum state preparation via, e.g., phase-estimation algorithms; however, currently available quantum hardware hinders their effectiveness and calls for alternative approaches that take into account the limited resources.
-Variational Quantum Algorithms (VQAs) provide an alternative~\cite{cerezo2021variational}, but their reliance on high-dimensional classical optimization often limits scalability and convergence.
+Perspective applications range from the simulation of quantum field theories~\cite{preskill2018simulating, funcke2023review, martinez2016, klco2018quantum} to equilibration and thermalization~\cite{eisert2015quantum,bertoni2025typical}, as well as engineering of quantum materials~\cite{daley2022practical, julia2025catalysis} and quantum chemistry in general~\cite{bauer2020quantum, gonzalez2020quantum,roldao2022quantum,levine2017photochemistry}.
+Having access to a fault-tolerant quantum computer would in principle allow for such quantum state preparation via, e.g., phase-estimation algorithms; however, currently available quantum hardware hinders their effectiveness and calls for alternative approaches that take into account the severly limited resources.
+Variational Quantum Algorithms (VQAs) provide an alternative~\cite{cerezo2021variational}, but their reliance on an ansatz and on high-dimensional classical optimization often limits scalability and convergence.
 Adiabatic Preparation (AP) ~\cite{born1928beweis,albash2018adiabatic} represents a conceptually distinct route, slowly evolving a given initial state under a time-dependent Hamiltonian toward the desired target state.
-However, this method is extremely sensitive to energy spectral-gaps closing, which often happens unless the adiabatic process is tailored to the specific problem.
-The aforementioned limitations often hinder the preparation of the ground state and the lowest excited states, which are essential for understanding key properties of physical and chemical systems~\cite{babbush2014adiabatic}, and typically prevent the investigation of higher excited states.
+However, this method is extremely sensitive to energy spectral-gaps closing, which often happens unless the adiabatic process can be tailored to the specific problem.
+The aforementioned limitations often hinder the simultaneous preparation of the ground and the lowest excited states, which may be essential, e.g., for understanding key properties of physical and chemical systems~\cite{babbush2014adiabatic}.
+Moreover, they typically prevent any investigation of higher-order excited states, which are often physically relevant to determine, e.g., optical spectra~\cite{griffith1957ligand, bredas2014mind}, charge-transfer processes~\cite{tiwary2016spectral}, and reaction intermediates~\cite{lupo2023two, deshpande2022importance}, providing insights into chemical reactivity and material properties that cannot be obtained from the ground state alone~\cite{somma2013spectral, arad2017rigorous}.
 Therefore, balancing accuracy, resource efficiency, and robustness across these methods remains a critical open problem for unlocking practical quantum advantage in simulation and beyond.